neiman-marcus/psm/README.md

 Next, within deployment pipelines, the build server should look for configuration files to push with each stage.
 For example, the repository can have a config directory, with json files for each stage.
 Example: `./config/{stage}.json`, or `./config/dev.json` and `/config/prod.json`.

-The pipeline can make simple REST calls to put the parameters within those files, calling the `update` function.
+The pipeline can make REST calls to push the parameters within those files, calling the `update` function.
 Use parameters in your pipeline to pass in the `appId` and `stage`.
 Neiman Marcus matches the `appId` to the repository name.

 ### Severless Framework